getgrav/grav-learn/pages/02.content/03.collections/docs.md

 | **manual**   | The order based on the `order_manual` variable                                                                                                     |
 | **random**   | The order is randomized                                                                                                                            |

-The `content.items.dir` variable controls which direction the ordering should be in.
+The `content.order.dir` variable controls which direction the ordering should be in.
 Valid values are either `desc` or `asc`.

 In this configuration, you can see that `content.order.custom` is defining a **custom manual ordering** to ensure the page is constructed with the **showcase** first, **highlights** section second etc. Please note that if a page is not specified in the custom ordering list, then Grav falls back on the `content.order.by` for the unspecified pages.